SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/requests/messages.md

 ### Void setValue(String colName, String value)

 Sets a named field to the given value.
-Look up names in the reference section down below, or check out the [class reference](https://community.superoffice.com/documentation/SDK/SO.Customer.Service.Support/html/CRMScript-Classes-Message-setValue.htm).
+Look up names in the reference section down below, or check out the [class reference][1].

 > [!NOTE]
 > Both parameters are strings!
-Remember to use quotes even for IDs. <br>
-> You must call `save()` after setting all applicable values to actually create or update the message.
+Remember to use quotes even for IDs.<br>You must call `save()` after setting all applicable values to actually create or update the message.

 ```crmscript!
 Message m;